GoogleCloudPlatform/php-docs-samples/appengine/php72/storage/README.md

-# Cloud Storage & Google App Engine
+# Cloud Storage on App Engine Standard for PHP 7.2

-This sample application demonstrates how to use [Cloud Storage with Google App Engine](https://cloud.google.com/appengine/docs/php/googlestorage/).
+This sample application demonstrates how to use [Cloud Storage on App Engine for PHP 7.2](https://cloud.google.com/appengine/docs/standard/php7/using-cloud-storage).

 ## Setup